elfrances/esp32SkelApp/README.md

 Properties: READ

-This characteristic can be used to get help about the commands supported by the Command Request characteristic.
+This optional characteristic can be used to get help about the commands supported by the Command Request characteristic.
 When read, it returns the following UTF-8 string:

 ```
 01: Restart